MAIN PURPOSE OF POST

 SUMMARY OF TERMS AND CONDITIONS OF EMPLOYMENT

-Confirmation of appointment will be subject to the satisfactory completion of a probationary period.
+Confirmation will also be subject to the satisfactory completion of a probationary period.
 This will normally be of six months (less for short term contracts).
 During this time an employee will be expected to establish their suitability for the post.
 During the probationary period employment may be terminated in writing, giving one week's notice by either party (this may be waived by mutual agreement).
 Only any statutory dismissal procedure will apply during the probationary period.
 There is no probationary period for contracts of under 3 months.

 Support and supervision: Women’s Aid has a commitment to providing regular supervision and support to staff with annual appraisals forming a key part of staff development.
 We have a training policy in place and encourage staff to take an active role in their career development plan.